mayfer/zpk/README.md

-# Zeropack
+# zpk

 ## A simple React-like Front-end Javascript library that avoids Webpack &amp; browserify

-Zeropack is a lightweight and complete UI library for those who dislike Webpack and Browserify.
+zpk is a lightweight and complete UI library for those who dislike Webpack and Browserify.

 ### Motivation for the project